Our Vision & Mission

 Co-Founder, Chief Meditation Officer

 Kevin is the Co-Founder and Chief Meditation Officer at Centred Meditation.
 He reluctantly came to meditation out of desperation to rid himself of the detrimental effects of stress.
 Years down the track of cumulative benefits, Kevin now dedicates his life to making this untapped resource more accessible to urban professionals through his world-first corporate meditation studio as well as his highly sought-after meditation and mindfulness programs with many of Australia’s leading businesses.
-Kevin is a registered International Holistic Meditation Teacher, a Mindfulness-based Stillness Meditation Teacher, is currently undertaking a 200-hour Meditation Teacher Training with meditation master Charlie Knowles, and has 15 years of training and experience in learning and development.
 He regularly featured in the media – print, radio, and TV – and is also a proud lululemon Ambassador.

 Co-Founder, Marketing Guru

 Nikki is the Co-Founder and Marketing Guru at Centred Meditation.
 It was while studying to be a Psychologist at University when she experienced first hand the visceral effects of stress on her mind and body: constant anxiety, muscle spasms, digestive issues and the list goes on.
 She stumbled upon meditation online, and was overwhelmed by it’s immediate effects on all aspects of her life.
-She has since directed a non-profit organisation, trained as an Ayurvedic Practitioner, travelled around the world organising, undertaking, and facilitating personal development and leadership programmes, and is currently undertaking a 200-hour Meditation Teacher Training with meditation master Charlie Knowles.
+She has since directed a non-profit organisation, trained as an Ayurvedic Practitioner, and travelled around the world organising, undertaking, and facilitating personal development and leadership programmes.

 Centred Meditation Facilitator